Karen Salvador Assistant Professor of Music Education

 East Lansing, MI 48824

-Dr. Salvador serves on the board of the Early Childhood Music and Movement Association, is the past president of the Michigan Music Education Association, and is President-Elect of the National Association for Music Education’s North Central Division.
+Dr. Salvador directs the early childhood music education programs at Michigan State’s Community Music Schools in Detroit and East Lansing, where she also directs Cantabile, a choir for 7-9 year-old children.
+She serves on the editorial board of the Journal of Music Teacher Education and is the site chair for the Early Childhood Music and Movement Association’s 2021 convention.
+Salvador is a past president of the Michigan Music Education Association, and is currently President of the National Association for Music Education’s ten-state North Central Division.
 A frequent presenter, Dr. Salvador is in demand for workshops on early childhood and elementary music (particularly regarding ability-responsive and culturally sustaining instruction) and as a facilitator working with music teaching and learning organizations to strategize toward more inclusive, responsive, and sustaining practices.